Oneo64/Oneo64/README.md

-Hi, I'm Neo, and I code (and have made) games, apps, websites, and even programs for real-life robots using multiple programming languages (C, Java, Python, etc).
-I also like to make worlds and languages, so you'll find those in my repositories too.
+Hi, I'm Neo, and I code (and have made) games, apps, websites, and even programs for real-life robots using multiple programming languages (C, C#, Java, JavaScript, Python, etc).
+I also like to create worlds, languages, and tools for them, so you'll find those in my repositories too.
 Other handles I use include @neo_256 on YouTube and Needaadoo on Scratch.

 #### Coding projects
 - [AI Story](https://github.com/Oneo64/AI-Story)